RAG Is Dead. The Engineering Isn't.

-"Context engineering is the job of figuring out what should be in the context window any given LLM generation step."
+"Context engineering is the job of figuring out what should be in the context window at any given LLM generation step."

 Full tutorial: learn-strands/rag-chatbot